Peanut-Butter-OSS/PDF-Marking-Tool/docs/Backlog.md

 ## Input (Dump ideas here)
 - TODO - Add unpolished improvement idead here
 - When opening acrobat without a document, and then opening the PDF, the tool is not initialized
+- Show the number of marks assigned to the variable score tick (Small subscript to the tick-mark)

 ## Elaborated (Define features here)